-I’ve been craving some comfort food and hurrying to use up my stash of dried morels before the next season gets here.
-Dried morel-venison was one of the winners I’ve been working on lately, and if you like things like Rice-A-Roni like I did when I was a kid, I think you’ll really like this.
+I’ve been craving some comfort food and trying to use up my stash of dried morel mushrooms before the next season gets here.
+A simple pilaf was one of the morel recipes I’ve been working on lately, and if you like things like Rice-A-Roni like I did when I was a kid, I think you’ll dig this.

 After the meat is nice and tender, you strain the liquid off, and infuse it with a generous helping of dried morels.
 After the infusion, you cook toasted rice in the cooking liquid.
 When the rice is done, you heat a pan up with butter and brown up the tender chunks of stew meat with the morels, toss in the rice and a handful of chives or parsley, and call it a day.
 It’s venison Rice-A-Roni with morels.

 - This make a great side dish too, just skip the meat and use really good stock.